cruzgerman216/CodeLabs-Angular-Exercises/exercises/Forms/forms-exercises.md

 ```

 **Exercise 5: when the form is invalid, use ngIf to let the user know it is invalid**
-- Generate a new angular application called ngIf-invalid-form-exercise
+- Generate a new angular application called NgIfInvalidFormExercise
 - In app.component.html, create a form with an input element, label element and a button element.
 Configure the set up like the previous exercises. (name attribute, type attribute, ect)
 - The input element should have a validation of required
 - Disable the button and style the form when it is invalid